TamilCyberZone/Wan-hooker/README.md

-# Wan-hooker
+#  WAN-hooker
-This tool is helping for hooking the browsers in wan(Wide-Area-network)
+This tool is helping for hooking the browsers in WAN(Wide-Area-Network)

 <b><h1>How to Use This Tool </h1><br></b>